 Also, term life insurance policies that are purchased through Prudential are typically convertible to permanent life insurance coverage, without the insured having to provide evidence of insurability.
 This can be quite advantageous – particularly if an insured has contracted an adverse health condition and may not otherwise be able to secure a permanent policy anywhere else.

-There are several different forms of permanent life insurance plans to choose from through Prudential.
+Now let’s look at the permanent plans sold by Prudential.
 These include Universal Life, Indexed Universal Life, Variable Universal Life, and Survivorship Life.

 Universal life insurance plans include the following:

 Indexed Universal Life plans include:

 - PruLife Founders Plus

 There are also two options for variable universal life insurance coverage, including the:

 - VUL Protector

 Likewise, there are two survivorship policies available through Prudential, including the:

 No Medical Exam Life Insurance and Other Offerings that are Beneficial for Seniors

 More and more of our clients are choosing to skip the health exam portion of the life insurance application.